jkuzn001/rshell/README.md

 * "||" = If the current command fails, the following command will be executed.
 * "&&" = If the current command succeeds, the following command will be executed.
 * "#" = Everything after "#" will be a comment.

-**Can executes the test according the flag specified;**
-* if flag == -e it will be tested to see if it is either a directory or a regular file
-* if flag == -f it will be tested to see if it is a regular file
-* if flag == -d it will be tested to see if it is a directory
-* if no flag is provided then -e will be assumed test command will print out (true) and (false) based on returned boolean value respectively.

 **Can support precedences operators so instead of <br />** echo A && echo B || echo C && echo D which will yield <br /><br />